Esri/geoportal-server/support/dcat/readme.txt

 gpt.jar than the default distributed with your geoportal, those customizations will be overwritten when you apply this patch.
 - Carefully merge the metadata.zip into the WEB-INF/classes/gpt/config/metadata folder.
 Note especially fgdc-indexables.xml and property-meanings.xml, you will add the property meanings that begin with 'dcat.'.
 Do not change the other property meanings, only add the ones for dcat.
 Also, remember to copy the dcat-mappings.xml to the
 \\geoportal\WEB-INF\classes\gpt\metadata directory.
+This dcat-mappings.xml will map existing indices in lucene to the DCAT indices, including your ISO metadata indices.
 - Re-index your FGDC metadata so they will be available through the REST API for DCAT.
-Login as an administrator and reapprove a few metadata documents to force an immediate reindex; then test.
+Note, you won't have to reindex your ISO metadata because we didn't add any additional DCAT mappings for ISO, only FGDC.
+To force an immediate reindex for testing purposes, login as an administrator and reapprove a few metadata documents.
+- Next, test.
 You can see the new dcat indices when you view the REST document statistics at http://your_server/geoportal/rest/index/stats.
 - Further documentation is available at https://github.com/Esri/geoportal-server/wiki/Customize-DCAT-output.

 With these steps performed your site should be able to provide a DCAT listing in support of Project Open Data (http://project-open-data.github.io/)